 Cusco is the historic capital of the Inca Empire and a World Heritage Site.
 There is plenty to interest here.
 Over the next two days we had the opportunity to explore Cusco and the surrounding area, including the Sacred Valley.
 We had some free time to explore the cobbled streets and Plazas of the city, but also a mini bus with Jose to visit sites outside the city.

 Cusco is a beautiful, historic city and the Spanish influence on the architecture is evident.
 The Plaza de Armas is in the centre and we loved wandering around this area.
 Rebecca and I found a number of markets and street stalls selling local crafts and fresh produce.

-One of the most interesting sites we visited was Sacsayhumán (pronounced “sexy woman”!) , the ruins of a 15th century Inca Citadel a little way out of the centre of Cusco.
+One of the most interesting sites we visited was Sacsayhumán (pronounced “sexy woman” according to Jose!) , the ruins of a 15th century Inca Citadel a little way out of the centre of Cusco.